PruvoNet/squiss-ts/README.md

 Sends an individual message to the configured queue, and returns a promise that resolves with AWS's official message metadata: an object containing `MessageId`, `MD5OfMessageAttributes`, and `MD5OfMessageBody`.
 Arguments:
 - **message**.
 The message to push to the queue.
 If it's a string, great!
 If it's an Object, Squiss will call JSON.stringify on it.
 - **delay** _optional_.
 The amount of time, in seconds, to wait before making the message available in the queue.
 If not specified, the queue's configured value will be used.
 - **attributes** _optional_.
-An optional attributes mapping to associate with the message.
+An optional attributes mapping to associate with the message (will be converted to SQS format automatically).
 For more information, see [the official AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property).

 ### squiss.sendMessages(messages, delay, attributes)
 Sends an array of any number of messages to the configured SQS queue, breaking them down into appropriate batch requests executed in parallel (or as much as the default HTTP agent allows).
 It returns a promise that resolves with a response closely aligned to the official AWS SDK's sendMessageBatch, except the results from all batch requests are merged.
 Expect a result similar to: